The use of Performance Enhancing Drugs in Sport.

-EPO is the use of a specific hormone which controls the production of red blood cells.
-Blood doping however, is the practice of removing red blood cells and storing them only to inject them back into the body.
+EPO is the use of a specific hormone that controls the production of red blood cells.
+Blood doping, however, is the practice of removing red blood cells and storing them only to inject them back into the body.
 Both methods give the athlete a higher volume of red blood cells during competition.

 What are the Negative Effects of Doping?